oculus42/short-uuid/revisions.md

 # Revisions

+# v2.1.1

+2.1.1 includes the compiled Browserify files in the npm package for convenience.

+# v2.1.0

+2.1 provides [Browserify](http://browserify.org) support as proposed by [voronianski](https://github.com/voronianski),
+exposing the interface at `ShortUUID`.

 # v2.0.0

 2.0 is a major rework to make the library more capable and useful.
 It now provides RFC4122 v4-compliant UUIDs,